 How long does it take for the pain to go away

 I have had my dentures about 3 years and my gums are still bleeding and sore what's going on

 Advice for pain after extractions of lower dentures and having to wear them.
 Had it done this morning 5 lower teeth remaining had them out and a new denture put in, was great until the freezing wore off.
 I took a sleeping pill and could not sleep the pain was so bad, just took 2 percocets generic and a half of tylenol 3 sure did the trick used my pill cutter just 20 minutes ago and my pain is completely gone.
 Now I can relax and get some sleep.
 You really do need powerful pain meds and you can ask your dentist for a couple of days worth.

-Got my new dentures in these are just till the.righr fitted ones are in place but upper and bottoms rub because bottoms.are loose in a.few weeks the one who designed them will see me but now I'm sore doctor said need the rubbing for teeth to.adjust and.helps.pramote healing is this correct
+Got my new dentures in, these are just till the right fitted ones are in place.
+The upper and bottoms rub because the bottoms are loose.
+In a few weeks the one who designed them will see me, but now I'm sore.
+The doctor said we need the rubbing for teeth to adjust and it helps promote healing.
+Is this correct?

 I got an immediate set on my top on 8/1/16 and I also have sore spots on my gums so what I've been doing is salt water and I got Colgate Peroxyl mouth sore rinse Alcohol Free mild mint and it's amazing it doesn't hurt my gums at all I recommend trying this Its kinda pricey but there is different kinds of it like Orajel makes some too just make sure it's alcohol free I hope this works for ya I'm right there with ya with the pain Good Luck

 I just got upper denture I was so much pain fondly day 5 I put oral gel in my teeth like incident omg what a difference it worked all day numbing the pain ask your dentist it was a pres option gel